ShabazBadshah/shabazbadshah.com/_posts/427-notes/2020-01-28-sans-recap-jan-28.md

 Keep your eyes out for the following:

-- Emails that you don't recognize
+* Emails that you don't recognize
-- Links that you don't recognize
+* Links that you don't recognize
-- Non-official information from invalid sources
+* Non-official information from invalid sources
-- Fake news
+* Fake news, or news not from official sources

----
+***

 ## DoS POC for Remote Desktop Gateway (RDG) Demoed

 ### Overview

 Grants remote code execution (RCE) exploit which has not been released by the author through a vulnerability in RDG.
 [CVE-2020-0609](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2020-0609).
-Demo of exploit is available by the author on [twitter](https:/[/twitter.com/layle_ctf/status/1221514332049113095?s=12]).
+Demo of exploit is available by the author on [twitter](https:/%5B/twitter.com/layle_ctf/status/1221514332049113095?s=12%5D).

 ### Mitigation Techniques

-- Update RDG application
+* Update RDG application
-- Use HTTPS
+* Use HTTPS
-- Disable UDP packets
+* Disable UDP packets

----
+***

 ## Mitsubishi Electric compromised via Trend Micro vulnerability